353words/looping/README.md

 Listing 9 shows an attempt to update a map.
 On lines 12-15 you declare `bank` as a map from `login` to `Account`.
-On lines 17-21 you give a bonus to ever VIP member.
+On lines 17-21 you give a bonus to every VIP member.

-It has the same issue as listing 6 - you update a local copy and it wont be reflected in the map.
+It has the same issue as listing 6: You update a local copy, and it won't be reflected in the map.

 You might be tempted to use the same solution as in listing 14.